flowroute/flowroute-sdk-v3-nodejs/README.md

 * * *
 Usage
 ------------
-In Flowroute's approach to building the Node.js library v3, HTTP requests are handled by controllers named after the API resources they represent: **Numbers**, **Routes**, and **Messages**.
-These controllers contain the tasks and calllback functions used to perform messaging, number management, and route management within the Node.js library.
+In Flowroute's approach to building the Node.js library v3, HTTP requests are handled by controllers named after the API resources they represent: **Numbers**, **Routes**, **Messages**, **E911s**, and **CNAMs**.
+These controllers contain the tasks and callback functions used to perform messaging and number management which includes programmatic configuration of inbound voice routes, E911 addresses, and CNAM storage within the Node.js library.

 ## Controllers